- Abby Rose

 - Boston Terrier

-- Digestive Issues, Ear Infections, Food Allergies / Intolerances, Skin / Coat Issues, Overweight
+- Digestive Issues, Ear Problems, Food Allergies / Intolerances, Skin / Coat Issues, Weight Issues: Overweight

 I have spent a serious amount of time researching different dog food options for my six and half year old Boston Terrier, Abby Rose.
 Starting at a few years old, she began to develop chronic ear infections, dry / flaky skin, and itchy paws.
 Her weight also began to fluctuate and in order to keep her at a healthy weight, she would have to be slightly underfed and would always seem hungry.
 I switched her from one high quality and expensive kibble to the next, never finding a solution for all of her issues.
 No matter what I did, either her coat was flaky and dull, or she would gnaw her paws raw, or her ear infections would come back...
 Finally, after years of being overwhelmed by all the different options and failures, I started making her 100% homemade gluten/grain free meals.